 Static Maps

 There a variety of spatial stories you can tell with a static map.
-Static maps can be as simple as to provide geographic reference for your story, or they can be as elaborate as to visualize the results of spatial analysis.
-This page describes both reference and thematic static maps, and provides illustrative examples.
+Static maps can be as simple as to provide geographic reference for your story, or they can be so elaborate as to visualize the results of spatial analysis.
+This page describes both reference and thematic static maps, and provides illustrative examples for each.

 Reference Maps

-Reference maps are useful to show the lay of the land, such as geospatial context surrounding your area of interest.
-Read more about different kinds of reference maps here.
+Reference maps are useful to show the lay of the land, such as the geographic context surrounding your research area or area of interest.

 Reference maps can be as simple as a drop pin location, with an optional inset.
 Insets either zoom-in on a select area in order to show it in greater detail, or they zoom-out to put a select area in wider context.

-Reference maps can simply show urban infrastructure in a specific area:
+Or, reference maps can simply show the geography or infrastructure in a specific area.

 Thematic Maps & Spatial Analysis